FAQs for Admitted Business Students

 Most business students will take MTH 141 for the Calculus requirement.
 However, if you are a Pre-Health Sciences student, we encourage you to take MTH 231 or MTH 245 to fulfill your Calculus requirement instead of MTH 141.
 MTH 231 emphasizes the application of calculus for the biological sciences.
 If you plan to major in economics, attend graduate school in finance or economics, or minor in math, we encourage you to take MTH 245.
 Some professional or graduate schools require traditional calculus, while others may not.
 We believe it’s better to be safe than sorry, and give yourself the most options possible when / if you apply to professional or graduate school.

 A minimum ACT math score of 24, or SAT math score of 580 is required for eligibility to take MTH 245.
 Please consult the Dean’s Office or your RSP Advisor if you are unsure about your placement.
+If you were test optional, make sure to complete the QANS assessment at least one week before attending Summer Preview.
+Questions?
+Consult the Dean’s Office or your RSP Advisor if you are unsure about your placement.

 What if I am interested in completing the pre-health sciences requirements while earning my degree in business?